top of page

 Here, I want to list - for your convenience

-• a few musicians whose music I like in this context
+• musicians I like in this context

 Different types of music and musicians

-Music for psychedelic therapy includes different sources and ways of performing:
+Music for psychedelic therapy includes different sources, and ways of performing:

 • generic suitable musical compositions that were originally not produced for this purpose